bokkypoobah/FixedSupplyTokenFactory/UserGuide.md

 Or how to deploy your own FixedSupplyToken token contract in less than 3 minutes.

 This guide will assume that you already have MetaMask installed in your browser, and you have some ethers (ETH) in your MetaMask account on your desired network.
+We will use MyCrypto to interact with the factory smart contract, and use MetaMask as the signing wallet.

 <br />